wegotdocs/open-mcp/servers/stripe/README.md

   "limit": z.number().int().describe("A limit on the number of objects to be returned.
 Limit can range between 1 and 100, and the default is 10.").optional(), "lines": z.array(z.object({ "amount": z.number().int().optional(), "description": z.string().max(5000).optional(), "invoice_line_item": z.string().max(5000).optional(), "quantity": z.number().int().optional(), "tax_amounts": z.union([z.array(z.object({ "amount": z.number().int(), "tax_rate": z.string().max(5000), "taxable_amount": z.number().int() })), z.literal("")]).optional(), "tax_rates": z.union([z.array(z.string().max(5000)), z.literal("")]).optional(), "type": z.enum(["custom_line_item","invoice_line_item"]), "unit_amount": z.number().int().optional(), "unit_amount_decimal": z.string().optional() })).describe("Line items that make up the credit note.").optional(),
-  "memo": z.string().max(5000).describe("The credit note's memo appears on the credit note PDF.").optional(), "metadata": z.record(z.string()).describe("Set of [key-value pairs](https://stripe.com/docs/api/metadata) that you can attach to an object.
+  "memo": z.string().max(5000).describe("The credit note's memo appears on the credit note PDF.").optional(), "metadata": z.record(z.any()).describe("[EXPANDABLE PARAMETER]:\nSet of [key-value pairs](https://stripe.com/docs/api/metadata) that you can attach to an object.
 This can be useful for storing additional information about the object in a structured format.
 Individual keys can be unset by posting an empty value to them.
 All keys can be unset by posting an empty value to \`metadata\`.").optional(), "out_of_band_amount": z.number().int().describe("The integer amount in cents (or local equivalent) representing the amount that is credited outside of Stripe.").optional(), "reason": z.enum(["duplicate","fraudulent","order_change","product_unsatisfactory"]).describe("Reason for issuing this credit note, one of \`duplicate\`, \`fraudulent\`, \`order_change\`, or \`product_unsatisfactory\`").optional(), "refund_amount": z.number().int().describe("The integer amount in cents (or local equivalent) representing the amount to refund.
-If set, a refund will be created for the charge associated with the invoice.").optional(), "refunds": z.array(z.object({ "amount_refunded": z.number().int().optional(), "refund": z.string().optional() })).describe("Refunds to link to this credit note.").optional(), "shipping_cost": z.object({ "shipping_rate": z.string().max(5000).optional() }).describe("When shipping_cost contains the shipping_rate from the invoice, the shipping_cost is included in the credit note.").optional(), "starting_after": z.string().max(5000).describe("A cursor for use in pagination. \`starting_after\` is an object ID that defines your place in the list.
+If set, a refund will be created for the charge associated with the invoice.").optional(), "refunds": z.array(z.object({ "amount_refunded": z.number().int().optional(), "refund": z.string().optional() })).describe("Refunds to link to this credit note.").optional(), "shipping_cost": z.record(z.any()).describe("[EXPANDABLE PARAMETER]:\nWhen shipping_cost contains the shipping_rate from the invoice, the shipping_cost is included in the credit note.").optional(), "starting_after": z.string().max(5000).describe("A cursor for use in pagination. \`starting_after\` is an object ID that defines your place in the list.
 For instance, if you make a list request and receive 100 objects, ending with \`obj_foo\`, your subsequent call can include \`starting_after=obj_foo\` in order to fetch the next page of the list.").optional()
 }
 ```